Throughput and Delay Scaling of Content-Centric Ad Hoc and Heterogeneous Wireless Networks: Throughput and Delay

 The next lemma from~\cite{elgamal} makes possible the establishment of an interference-free TDM transmission schedule where each cell becomes active (i.e. any of the nodes in the cell transmits) regularly once every $N+1$ time slots, where $N$ is specified in Lemma~\ref{lemmaprotocol}, and no two simultaneously active cells interfere with each other.
 Here, two simultaneously active cells interfere if the transmission of a node in one active cell affects the success of a simultaneous transmission by a node in the other active cell. \begin{lemma}\cite{elgamal} Under the Protocol model, the number of cells that interfere with any given cell is bounded above by a constant $N=16(1+\Delta)^2$, independent of $n$. \end{lemma}

-Recall that from any given node, requests for content $m$ are forwarded to the holder of content $m$ which is closest in Euclidean distance.
-The next lemma computes the expected Euclidean distance from a given node requesting content object $m$ to the closest holder of content $m$. \begin{lemma} Let $\chi_m$ be the set of holders of content $m$, uniformly distributed in the unit-sized network area, where $X_m=|\chi_m|$.
-For any node requesting content $m$, the average Euclidean distance from the requesting node to the closest holder of content $m$ is $\Theta(\frac{1}{\sqrt{X_m}})$. \end{lemma} \begin{proof} Since the holders are independently and uniformly distributed, the probability that no holder is within distance less than or equal to $\tau$ of the requester is $\Pr(d \geq \tau)=(1-\pi\tau^2)^{X_m}$ for $0\leq \tau \leq 1/\sqrt{\pi}$.
-Therefore, the average distance from the requester to the closest holder is
+We consider a transmission scheme where an Interest Packet requesting content object $m$ is forwarded along the direct line connecting the requesting node to the {\em closest} (in Euclidean distance) holder of content object $m$, using multi-hop communication.
+The next lemma computes the expected Euclidean distance from a given node requesting content $m$ to the closest holder of content $m$. \begin{lemma} Let $\chi_m$ be the set of holders of content $m$, independently and uniformly distributed in the unit-sized network area, where $X_m=|\chi_m|$.
+For any node requesting content $m$, the average Euclidean distance from the requesting node to the closest holder of content $m$ is $\Theta(\frac{1}{\sqrt{X_m}})$. \end{lemma} \begin{proof} Please see Appendix \ref{a}. \end{proof}